Licensed Data Guide

 How to identify licensed data:

-• Under the “Rights” heading on the item record itself, it will say “Licensed Resource”
+- Under the “Rights” heading on the item record itself, there may be more specific restrictions.

 For example with the following Elections dataset via PolicyMap: